-That said, using high-intensity sweeteners can boost your cravings for sweets, meaning you may end up using increasing amounts of Splenda over time (
+That said, using high intensity sweeteners can boost your cravings for sweets, meaning you may end up using increasingly greater amounts of Splenda over time (

 They have different uses

 Stevia is often used in liquid form and added to beverages, desserts, sauces, soups, or salad dressings.
 It’s also sold in flavors like lemon-lime and root beer, which can be added to carbonated water to make calorie-free sparkling beverages.

 Also, dried stevia leaves can be steeped in tea for a few minutes to sweeten it.
 Alternatively, if you grind dried leaves into a powder, you can make a syrup by boiling 1 teaspoon (4 grams) of the powder in 2 cups (480 mL) of water for 10–15 minutes and straining it with a cheesecloth.

 Regarding Splenda, research shows that sucralose is dangerous for baking and works best for sweetening beverages (

 Stevia is best used to sweeten beverages, desserts, and sauces, while Splenda is optimal for sweetening beverages.

 Both sweeteners are virtually calorie-free, but there are other considerations to be made regarding their long-term use.

 While sucralose itself and other non-nutritive sweeteners have not been shown to raise blood sugar, maltodextrin, which is found in Splenda and some stevia blends, can cause spikes in blood sugar in some people (